Serrowxd/uipw-react/README.md

 - Pixel-Perfect Navigation / Implement animation for Hambuger / Change size

-- Import main background image and create landing screen.

 - There is absolutely zero reactivity to lower layouts that 1920x1080 - this will need to be fixed.

 - `Future:` Shift all the text into state `{this.text}` and create two layouts, allowing for mobile/desktop layouts to exist.

+- Colors are off, will need to be adjusted.
+Same with Text.

 ### Issues

 - Display image provided is not enough to fit the viewport, will need to find something more suitable.
 Image scaling is off at 1920x1080 + but lower is fine.
+Try using Z-Axis to shift the original image?

+- NavBar on HomePage displays as `text-align: center`, by fixing this the page is skewed and will need to be redone.

 ## Dependencies